 You might assume that dogs who can keep up with you on a long run are generally big dogs, but some smaller pups fit this lifestyle too.
 For example, the Jack Russell Terrier is small enough to be a great fit for people living in tiny apartments, but is also energetic enough to want to run with you.
 "A Jack Russell Terrier is a high energy, intelligent dog," Dr. Sung says.
 "Taking them on long runs is a good way to provide them with exercise."

-10. Pit Bull
+10 Pit Bull

 Pretty much any dog can be trained to be a running partner, but some dogs are more active than most and really enjoy going for a long run, Sara Ochoa, DVM, a veterinarian and a veterinary consultant for

-The Malinois, a strongly built herding dog, is another breed that's active enough to not only keep up with your love of putting mile after mile behind you, but need that kind of exercise to stay happy.
+Malinois, a strongly built herding dog, is another breed that's active enough to not only keep up with your love of putting mile after mile behind you, but need that kind of exercise to stay happy.
 "If you're outdoorsy, a bigger dog will have a better chance of keeping up with you," Nicole Ellis, a professional dog trainer for Rover, tells Bustle, and this pup definitely fits the bill.
 12 Terrier

 Not every person who likes to jog wants to run marathons, so for folks who need a quick run around the block, smaller breeds like Terriers make great companions.
 "If you jog one mile, a smaller breed dog would be fine, weighing possibly 25 pounds or more," Dr. Alcorn says.
 With plenty of energy, this pup will be glad to

 Pup Life Today advisor, tells Bustle.
 "These traits allow dogs to keep up with their people while reducing the risk that they overheat," she says.
 While a German Shorthair Pointer is perfect for just this, be sure to work your pup up to extended exercise slowly, and keep your vet in the loop, Dr. Coates says.
+14 Springer Spaniel

 too big as to pull you along behind them.
 As easy-to-train people pleasers, this breed will be sure to stay behaved even when the two of you begin encountering distractions on the street.
 15 Golden Retriever Jamie McCarthy/Getty Images Entertainment/Getty Images

 great running buddies.
 They're smart, loyal, easy to train, and stay by your side, Dr. Aaron Bivens, a veterinarian at South Buffalo Springs Animal Hospital, tells Bustle.
 Just make sure that you're giving your Golden a proper haircut during summer months so that they don't quickly overheat.